healeycodes/project-mood/README.md

 ### Authentication

-For running and testing, set `GHTOKEN` to your GitHub [personal access token](https://github.com/settings/tokens).
+For running and testing, set `GHTOKEN` to your GitHub [personal access token](https://github.com/settings/tokens), and `USERAGENT` to a custom user-agent (required by GitHub).

 ### Run